Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

 To go below the upper critical dimension we rescale lengths as $L=x/\tau$ and momenta as $p^2=k^2\tau$, obtaining

-The above expression shows that loop corrections are not negligible for $D<\DU=8$ when $\tau\to 0$.
-Indeed for $D<\DU$ the integral would be divergent at short distances if not for the lattice cutoff $\Lambda$.
-One should check if, by standard mass, field, and coupling constant renormalization the above 1-loop diagrams and higher-order diagrams as well can be made finite in the limit $\Lambda \to \infty$.
+The above expression shows that loop corrections are not negligible for $D<8$ when $\tau\to 0$.
+Indeed for $D<8$ the integral would be divergent at short distances if not for the lattice cutoff $\Lambda$.
+One should check if, by standard mass, field, and coupling constant renormalization, the above 1-loop diagrams and higher-order diagrams as well can be made finite in the limit $\Lambda \to \infty$.
 Then the critical exponents can be computed by standard methods \cite{parisi1988statistical,zinn2002quantum,le1991quantum} provided an $O(\epsilon)$ non-trivial FP of the $\beta$ function can be identified (at variance with the $T>0$ case \cite{bray1980renormalisation}): this program is currently underway.
 An interesting question is if this putative zero-temperature FP describes also the $T>0$ physics, i.e.\ if the temperature is an irrelevant operator in the Wilson RG sense.
+We already mentioned that the expansion around the BL was applied to the SG in a field for $T>0$ and in the limit of large $z$ in Ref.~\cite{angelini2018one}.
+Even if we take the limit $T\to0$ of that expansion, the 1-loop correction results to be of the standard form (the detailed computation is in the SM).
+Finite connectivity is thus a crucial ingredient in the computation, and the limits $z\to\infty$ and $T\to0$ cannot be exchanged.
+This is a clear indication that for SG models the expansion around the FC model cannot describe the behavior of finite-dimensional systems.